 Schedule changes, such as reduction or addition of class time, can be requested by a student via the Schedule Change Request form.
 Schedule changes are defined as the following: adding/removing an hour due to basic skills remediation class, switching between full and part-time schedules, allotting a 15 minute grace period at the beginning or end of class for extenuating circumstances.
-Students who wish to request a schedule change should consult the Dean of Student Services.
-The Dean of Student Services will review the request, financial impact for the student, and will determine approval or denial of the request; or will arrange a meeting with the instructor, student, and administrator when further review is needed.
-Requests for a schedule change should be made at least 5 days prior to the effective date.
+Students who wish to request a schedule change should consult the Dean of Student Services after speaking with their instructor at least two weeks prior to the end of the payment period.
+The Dean of Student Services will review the request, financial impact for the student, and will determine approval or denial of the request; or will arrange a meeting with the instructor, student. and Administrator when further review is needed.
+Requests for a schedule change should be made at least 5 days prior to the effective date and occur at the end of a payment period unless approved by an administrator.
 Only one schedule change is allowed per enrollment period.
 Additional requests require administrative approval.